vbgr/ids/README.md

 $y=e(x)$ each $x \in X$ must have about equal probability to be a clear text for the given encrypted text $y$ (of course without knowing the private key).

+### RSA encryption

+Let's explore how RSA encryption can provide pseudo randomization for and integer sequence.

 ## References

 1. https://owasp.org/API-Security/editions/2023/en/0xa1-broken-object-level-authorization/